mohadesehazari98/Quantum_Library/README.md

 # Quantum_Library
  This repository contains all the projects related to quantum computing.
- <br /> The folders contain different libraries for quantum computing, developed by different companies
+ <br /> The folders contain different libraries for quantum computing, developed by different companies.